Waseembas/elk-setup/README.md

 I use docker-compose we can easily shift to this on docker swarm with little modifications however is out of the scope of the current requirements.

-We can use metric beat file beat etc which will take time further for development